 Zone Description Average Foot Candle (fc) Guidelines Comments Zone 1 Main classroom lighting - student seating area: This zone should provide students adequate lighting to comfortably read and take notes in class.
 Typical: 40-50 fc with 2:1 maxto-min. ratio Projection Mode: 5-20 fc Avoid light fixture and projected image conflict.
 Fixtures may be dimmable or have two lighting levels to be controlled by instructor.
 Zone 2 Instruction area - front of classroom and lectern area.
 This zone should provide visibility of the markerboard, as well as other demonstration areas, when the room lights are at full intensity.
 Typical: 40-50 fc with 2:1 maxto-min. ratio Markerboards should be evenly illuminated.
-Zone 3 Non-projection markerboard wall -whiteboard that is not covered when the projection screen is in use.
+Zone 3 Non - projection markerboard wall -whiteboard that is not covered when the projection screen is in use.
 Lighting should allow the whiteboard to be utilized by the instructor while the projection screen is in use.
 Typical: 40-50 fc with 2:1 maxto-min. ratio Projection Mode: 20-35 fc Ensure that the lighting in this area does not bleed over into the projection screen area.

-Zone 4 Projection markerboard - board Typical: 40-50 Ensure that emergency that is covered when the fc with 2:1 lighting does not interfere projection screen is in use.
-Use maxto-min. with projected image. the same requirements as Zone 3 ratio during non-projection mode.
-Projection Mode: 1-10 fc Zone 5 Instructor workstation.
-The Typical: 40-50 Projection mode light instructor should be able to read fc with 2:1 level may be achieved notes and use AV equipment maxto-min. with task lighting. during projection mode. ratio Projection Mode: 20-35 fc
+Zone 4 Projection markerboard - board that is covered when the projection screen is in use.
+Use the same requirements as Zone 3 during non - projection mode.
+Typical: 40-50 fc with 2:1 maxto-min. ratio Projection Mode: 1-10 fc Ensure that emergency lighting does not interfere with projected image.
+Zone 5 Instructor workstation.
+The instructor should be able to read notes and use AV equipment during projection mode.
+Typical: 40-50 fc with 2:1 maxto-min. ratio Projection Mode: 20-35 fc Projection mode light level may be achieved with task lighting.

-- v.
+v.
 Lighting controls should be located near each entrance to the classroom, as well as on or near the instructor station.
 Switching to control lighting zones should be provided on or near the instructor station.
-When cost concerns prohibit the use of dimmable fixtures in classrooms, consider providing inboard / outboard switching to achieve the desired variable lighting scenarios. - L. Design Professional is responsible for ensuring coordination of any pendant lighting with the projector screen to ensure there are no conflicts. - M. Design Professional is responsible for ensuring control compatibility of lighting fixtures and accessories with the selected lighting control system. - N. Downlighting shall be spaced at least 24" from textured (i.e. tiled) walls in order to mitigate the highlighting of tile lippage and other dimensional inconsistencies.
+When cost concerns prohibit the use of dimmable fixtures in classrooms, consider providing inboard / outboard switching to achieve the desired variable lighting scenarios.

+- K. Design Professional is responsible for ensuring coordination of any pendant lighting with the projector screen to ensure there are no conflicts. - L. Design Professional is responsible for ensuring control compatibility of lighting fixtures and accessories with the selected lighting control system. - M. Downlighting shall be spaced at least 24" from textured (i.e. tiled) walls in order to mitigate the highlighting of tile lippage and other dimensional inconsistencies.